 Sectional garage door sizes vary slightly depending on where you live.
 In general, a door for a single car measures 8′ or 9′ wide by 7 feet tall.
 If you’re looking at a double garage door, they measure 16′ wide by 7′ high.

-If you want something larger, you could go with a custom build, but that will increase the cost quite quickly.
-Custom doors normally max-out at 16′ wide and as tall as 10’-12′.
+If you want something larger, choose a custom build, which will quickly increase the cost.
+Custom doors typically max out at 16′ wide and as tall as 10’-12′.

-However, roll-up garage doors come in a more flexible array of sizes because of the way they’re built.
+However, roll-up garage doors come in a more flexible array of sizes because of how they’re built.

 They usually start at 7′ by 7′, which works for a small storage shed or a motorcycle garage.
 However, that can reach up to 20′ wide (or wider) by 18′ high, which is enough for industrial or commercial buildings that house heavy equipment or construction vehicles.